 Jury and exhibition

 The jury is responsible for the selection of entries and the winners.
 It is led by Claes Caldenby, professor of architectural theory and history at Chalmers University of Technology in Gothenburg, Sweden.
-The other members are Tone Selmer-Olsen assistant professor at the Institute of Urbanism and Landscape at The Oslo School of Architecture and Design and Karli Luik, architect and co-founder at Molumba.
+The other members are Tone Selmer-Olsen assistant professor at the Institute of Urbanism and Landscape at The Oslo School of Architecture and Design and Karli Luik and Johan Tali, architects and founders of Molumba.
 The exhibition will be held at Virserum Konsthall between 27th June and 2nd December 2019, as part of WOOD2019.

 If you want more information, please read the invitation in its entirety.